 A well-developed restoration plan is not static: it should be a living document that evolves in response to ecological and social feedback, and to new information in general.
 Its strength lies not only in outlining what to do, but in enabling practitioners to learn, adapt, and collaborate over the full duration of the restoration efforts.

-At the 10 March 2025 event “Supporting National Restoration Plan Development” in Brussels, SUPERB shared key lessons on adaptive restoration, financing, and stakeholder engagement to support Member States in implementing the EU Nature Restoration Regulation and developing effective National Restoration Plans.
+At the 10 March 2025 event “Supporting National Restoration Plan Development” in Brussels, SUPERB shared key lessons on adaptive restoration, financing and stakeholder engagement to support Member States in implementing the EU Nature Restoration Regulation and developing effective National Restoration Plans.

 In North-Rhine Westphalia, Germany, where forests suffer from severe dieback after pest outbreaks, restoration is still in early stages.
 During a SUPERB demo site visit near Arnsberg, over 15 stakeholders joined a public workshop to discuss forest resilience, species selection, hunting, deadwood, and social-ecological restoration challenges.

-The recommendations listed on this policy brief result from a science-policy workshop hold in Brussels on 25th November 2022 that was organised by the Research Executive Agency of the European Commission and DG R&I, and attended by the project coordinators and by representatives of EEA, JRC, DG-ENV, DG-AGRI, DG-MARE, DG-REGIO and DG-CLIMA.
+The recommendations listed on this policy brief result from a science-policy workshop hold in Brussels in November 2022 that was organised by the Research Executive Agency of the European Commission and DG R&I, and attended by the project coordinators and by representatives of EEA, JRC, DG-ENV, DG-AGRI, DG-MARE, DG-REGIO and DG-CLIMA.

 Forest restoration workplans describe restoration measures and activities conducted in each SUPERB demonstration area.
 The workplans serve as a handbook for the demonstration area and provide a practical guide for future forest restoration efforts.

-This webinar, organized by SUPERB and IUFRO, provides a critical view of how the habitat status of Europe’s forests is currently assessed, and what role data provided by National Forest Inventories can play to inform about forest restoration in Europe.
+This webinar, organized by SUPERB and IUFRO, provides a critical view of how habitat status of Europe’s forests is currently assessed and what role data provided by National Forest Inventories can play to inform about forest restoration in Europe.
 We also take a deep plunge into our SUPERB demo areas and discover the real-life challenges they are facing to implement restoration on the ground.

 Database of different types of resources to support forest restoration practitioners across Europe.
 It compiles technical guidelines, textbooks, and scientific articles and reviews that provide guidance on specific restoration practices.